ksonnet/ksonnet/docs/cli-reference/ks_registry_add.md

 ### Related Commands

-* `ks registry list` — List all registries known to the current ksonnet app.
+* `ks registry list` — List all registries known to the current ksonnet app

 ### Syntax